Pauan/Immutable/doc/doc.rst

   The reason for this is that it's essentially impossible to guarantee uniqueness when using multiple processes.
+See UUIDTag_ for a more detailed explanation.

   If you want to use toJSON_ and fromJSON_, you should use UUIDTag_ instead.
-For this reason, it's strongly recommended that libraries use UUIDTag_.
+For this reason, it's strongly recommended that libraries use UUIDTag_, when they can.

   So, if a Tag_ is just a unique value, what can it be used for?